IPMI-NWU/VCC-Net/README.md

-# Following the Trace: Radiologists’ Visual Cognition-guided Cooperative Network for Medical Image Diagnosis
+# Following the Diagnostic Trace: Visual Cognition-guided Cooperative Network for Chest X-Ray Diagnosis

 > This project contains the training and testing code for the paper, as well as the model weights trained according to our algorithm
 >